prakol16/ggp_template/README.md

 by generating an `html` file from a template and (potentially multiple) given javascript files.

+## Setup

+Just clone the repository and optionally add it to your `PYTHONPATH`.
+This has been tested on Python 3.10.5 (no dependencies), but it is simple enough that it should work with essentially any version of Python 3

 ## Usage

 To create a new player from the sample template, run